Suspect in Trump assassination attempt veers off topic and forfeits opening statement at trial

 Ryan Routh, who is representing himself, was warned by U.S. District Judge Aileen Cannon to stay on topic.
-The judge twice asked jurors to leave the courtroom so she could deal with the unconventional turn Routh's opening statement took.
+The judge twice asked jurors to leave the courtroom so she could deal with the unconventional turn in Routh’s opening statement.

-Both Routh and prosecutors had been given 40 minutes each to make opening statements, but Routh's initial argument, read from a written statement, lasted about 10 minutes before the judge said he had forfeited the right to continue because he was addressing unrelated matters.
+Both Routh and prosecutors had been given 40 minutes each to make opening statements, but Routh’s initial argument, read from a written statement, lasted less than 10 minutes before the judge said he had forfeited the right to continue because he was addressing unrelated matters.

 “I gave you one more chance and you continued to read what has no relevance for this case,” Cannon said.